Douglas Henderson (ambassador): Che Guevara's Bolivian Campaign

 The greatest challenge faced by Henderson during his time as United States Ambassador to Bolivia was the incipient guerrilla war organized by Cuban-supported insurgents under the leadership of the iconic Marxist revolutionary Ernesto "Che" Guevara.
-When fighting began in the nation's mountainous southeast during the early spring of 1967, the guerrillas managed to stage numerous successful attacks against the Bolivian Army.
-However, their movement failed to gain traction politically in urban areas and the expected popular support for the guerrillas among the campesinos, Bolivia's peasant farmers, failed to materialize.
+When fighting began in the nation's mountainous southeast during the early-spring of 1967, the guerrillas managed to stage numerous successful attacks against the Bolivian Army.
+However, their movement failed to gain traction politically among the membership of the Bolivian Communist Party in the urban areas of the country, while the expected popular support for the guerrillas among the campesinos, Bolivia's rural peasant farmers, also failed to materialize.

 Nevertheless, the revelation of Guevara's presence in Bolivia caused panic within the nation's government and military.
 This was reflected in claims made to Henderson by President Barrientos that the guerrilla force comprised between 100 and 200 men, four times its actual size.
 Henderson was rightfully dubious and assessed that the Bolivians were exaggerating the strength of the guerrillas in an opportunistic effort to secure greater military aid from the U.S. The military priorities of the Bolivians clashed with those of Henderson who sought to limit direct American involvement in the guerrilla episode as much possible.
 Henderson counseled Barrientos to accept a more modest aid package, one which included a detachment of American Green Berets who would train a unit of Bolivian Army Rangers in counter-insurgency warfare.